The Center for Global Nonkilling (CGNK)

 96822-5033 United States

-The Center for Global Nonkilling (CGNK) is a not-for-profit organization based in Honolulu, Hawai`i.
+The Center for Global Nonkilling (CGNK) is a nonprofit organization based in Honolulu, Hawaii.
 The long-term, global mission of CGNK is to eliminate killing in the world by working towards the creation of killing-free societies through discovering and encouraging nonkilling human capabilities; infusing nonkilling principles into education and policy; applying nonkilling knowledge in zones of conflict; developing and supporting nonkilling leaders; assisting institutions/centers working towards nonkilling; and monitoring, synthesizing, and disseminating information about nonkilling.
-Members of CGNK's Leadership Team and Governing Council come from seven countries on four continents.
-Working to effect change on a global scale, CGNK is interested in developing effective working partnerships with organizations, institutions and individuals who share the belief that significantly reducing killing in the world is not only desirable but necessary for the advance of humankind.
-During 2009, major CGNK initiatives included the Center's first exploratory colloquium, focused on neuroscience and nonkilling, and the first Nonkilling Leadership Academy, involving 12 young leaders from 11 countries.
+CGNK is an NGO in Special Consultative Status with the UN Economic and Social Council and regularly participaties in various bodies in the UN system.
+The Center has published dozens of books on violence prevention and nonkilling alternatives and organized academic and practitioner conferences around the world.
+Over 800 scholars are involved in its Nonkilling Research Committees.

 VPA focal person